-The New Bern Historical Society brings our local history to life with a variety of interesting educational programs.
+The New Bern Historical Society brings local history to life with a variety of interesting educational programs.
 Whether you're a newcomer or a New Bern native, there's so much to learn about our fascinating local heritage!
-Our special presentations feature guest speakers, genealogy presentations, historical book signings, and much more.
+Our special programs feature guest speakers, genealogy presentations, historical book signings, and more.

 The annual Dr. Richard K. Lore Lecture features regionally and nationally-known speakers of historic note, followed by a light reception.
 Not just for history buffs!

 The annual Civil War Program brings engaging guest speakers to share all the things they didn't teach you in history class.
 All proceeds directly benefit the preservation of Battlefield Park.

 Discovering New Bern’s Historic Architecture: A Personal Journey

 Presented by Peter Sandbeck

 He wrote the book on New Bern architecture!

 We are thrilled to welcome back architectural historian Peter Sandbeck, the preeminent authority on New Bern's historic architecture.
 A lively and engaging speaker, Sandbeck will share his insights and discoveries about some of New Bern’s remarkable historic buildings and sites.
 Through the use of historic and modern photos, he’ll explore the special significance of our historic architecture and remind us about why these buildings deserve our appreciation and watchful care.
 He’ll also relate the forgotten story of the important role the New Bern Historical Society played in spearheading the 1980s project to study and document these buildings, resulting in his much-loved book, The Historic Architecture of New Bern and Craven County, published in 1988.